string-lzc/ng-restful-ars/README.md

 After the above helper is created, the global configuration of the network request is basically completed.

-you don’t want to create a helper, it happens that the UI framework you use is `ng-zorro`, and the background framework is `abp`, then` ZorroRestfulHelper` in ng-restful-ars is available out of the box for you.
-Just import it.

 2. Use the helper in your service.
 Extend the RestfulHelper and import the HTTP METHOD(POST PUT GET DELETE).
 And add them as a decorator of the request function.